IIITLucknowSWEngg/CSAICSABTeam009/testplan.md

 ## 3. Scope
 The scope of this test plan includes the following areas:

-- **Account Management:** Login, registration, and profile management.
+- **Account Management:**
+  Testing the functionality for user login, registration, and profile management, including password recovery, multi-factor authentication, and user profile editing.

-- **Music Playback:** Streaming, skipping, pausing, and shuffling tracks.
+- **Music Playback:**
+  Verifying the ability to stream tracks, skip to the next or previous track, pause and resume playback, and enable shuffle or repeat functionality.
+Testing the quality of playback under varying network conditions.

-- **Playlist Management:** Create, edit, share, and delete playlists.
+- **Playlist Management:**
+  Ensuring users can create, edit, share, and delete playlists, including collaborative playlists and private/public visibility settings.
+Testing playlist functionality across devices.

-- **Search Functionality:** Search for tracks, albums, artists, and genres.
+- **Search Functionality:**
+  Validating search features for tracks, albums, artists, and genres, ensuring search accuracy, filtering options, and the speed of search query processing.

-- **Cross-Device Sync:** Continuity of user sessions across multiple devices.
+- **Cross-Device Sync:**
+  Testing the seamless synchronization of user sessions, including playback position, playlists, and account settings across multiple devices, such as smartphones, tablets, and desktop clients.

-- **Premium Features:** Offline downloads and ad-free playback.
+- **Premium Features:**
+  Ensuring proper functionality of premium features like offline downloads, ad-free playback, high-quality streaming options, and exclusive content accessibility.

-- **Performance Testing:** Evaluate streaming latency and user load handling.
+- **Performance Testing:**
+  Evaluating the platform's ability to handle high user loads during peak usage times, measuring streaming latency, and identifying bottlenecks in server responses.

+- **Testing Criteria:**
+  Success will be measured by the number of defects found, adherence to timelines, user satisfaction ratings post-testing, and achieving predefined performance benchmarks.

+- **Team Roles and Responsibilities:**
+  - **Test Lead:** Oversees the testing process, ensures adherence to the test plan, and communicates updates to stakeholders.
+  - **Testers:** Execute test cases, document results, and report bugs or issues.
+  - **Developers:** Address identified bugs and assist with troubleshooting technical issues.

+- **Schedule and Milestones:**
+  - Testing begins: **[Insert Start Date]**
+  - Testing ends: **[Insert End Date]**
+  - Milestones include test case development, execution, bug reporting, and final evaluation.

+- **Tools and Equipment:**
+  Testing will leverage tools such as automated testing software (e.g., Selenium), performance testing tools (e.g., JMeter), and documentation tools for tracking defects and managing test cases.
+Hardware used includes smartphones, tablets, and computers across different operating systems to ensure cross-platform functionality.
 ---

 ## 4. Inclusions